jared2183/AERO/README.md

 ### An end to manually programmning direct ink write toolpaths

-AERO is a toolpath planner which uses graph theory and the basic rules of direct ink to determine an optimal print path using specified filament locations.
+AERO is a toolpath planner which uses graph theory and the basic rules of direct ink writing to determine an optimal print path using specified filament locations.

 TODO
 ----